fritzing/aisler-wiki/use-aisler-with/Fritzing/How-to-order-a-sketch-with-more-than-one-board.md

 ![Save New PCB](assets/multiple_pcbs_delete_default.png)

 ## 4. Redo the process
-Repeate this step for every single board.
+Repeat this step for every single board.

 ## 5. Ready to go!
 You can now upload all previously created Sketches to AISLER.